What is a Bad Bank?

 India’s Finance Ministry also expressed its intention to establish a bad bank.
 However, the greater problem will be selling those stressed assets to potential buyers in order to remedy the crisis.

-National Asset Reconstruction Company Ltd. (NARCL) is a bad bank incorporated to take over INR 2 lakh crore worth of non-performing assets (NPAs) from domestic banks.
+National Asset Reconstruction Company Ltd. (NARCL) is a bad bank incorporated to take over INR 2 lakh crore worth of Non Performing Assets (NPA) from domestic banks.

 What is an NPA?